reepay/reepay-woocommerce-subscriptions/readme.txt

 3. For correct plugin operation install and activate Frisbii Pay for WooCommerce.
 API keys for both plugins should be the same.

 == Changelog ==
+v 1.3.1 -
+- [Fix] - Frisbii coupons for subscriptions did not work for variable WooCommerce products.

 v 1.3 -
 - [Fix] - Product name change to Billing.
 - [Fix] - For orders with subscriptions that had trial time the order received-page halted before showing order details.